Skip to main content

 TechFor60s

-A friendly, plain-English guide to ChatGPT for seniors.
-Learn what it is, how to sign up, what to ask it, and how to stay safe — no tech experience needed.
+A friendly, step-by-step guide to ChatGPT for adults over 60.
+Learn what it is, how to sign up, your first conversation, practical everyday uses, and important safety tips.

 TF